 Cool altitudes and herbal fields are at play in this unendingly drinkable delight.
 Exceptionally balanced, refreshing and elegant beyond compare.

 Sauvignon Blanc with structure and rich amber colour from grape-skins.
 Tangerine nose, dry citrus on the palate and pleasant bitter finish.
-Dances nicely with curry and buttery dishes.
-Vegan.
+Dances nicely with spicy and buttery dishes.

 Intense aromatic white has attained colour and power from red and yellow Traminer grape-skins.
 Divine grace with a twist of rose oil and tropical fruit.
 Never sigh when you can sing.